AlexandraPuchko/CSCI571-Machine-Learning/README.md

 notation.
 (c) The filename to write the trained model out.model.
-This model, as described in the Overview, consists of D + 1 space-delimited numbers, each printed in scientific notation with three decimal places: w0;w1; : : : ;wD.
+This model, as described in the Overview, consists of D + 1 space-delimited numbers, each printed in scientific notation with three decimal places: w0,w1,...,wD.
 (d) The training algorithm to use: analytical solution (a) or gradient descent (g).
 If gradient descent is selected, it should be immediately followed by the step size ss and stopping threshold st.
 * If prediction mode
 ag -pred is present, it should be immediately followed by:
-(a) The input feature le x.txt.
+(a) The input feature file x.txt.
 This contains one line per datapoint in your held out (e.g. development or test) set; each line consists of D space-delimited numbers, printed in decimal notation.
 (b) The filename of an already-trained model in.model.
 This model file is in the same model file format described above.
 (c) The filename where your predictions will be saved.
-The predictions le should have exactly one line per datapoint: the ith line contains your prediction for the ith data point, printed in scientific notation, with three decimal places.
+The predictions file should have exactly one line per datapoint: the ith line contains your prediction for the ith data point, printed in scientific notation, with three decimal places.
 * If evaluation mode